How We Test Gaming Hardware

 Cross Checking with Indian Buyers

 Even with hands on testing, one person cannot catch every issue.
-That is why we cross reference every top pick with at least 3 sources of verified Indian buyer feedback:
+That’s why we cross reference every top pick with at least 3 sources of verified Indian buyer feedback:

-A product needs at least 7 out of 10 to make any of our recommendation lists.
-Below that, we do not recommend it at all rather than filling lists with mediocre picks.
+7. A product needs at least 7 out of 10 to make any of our recommendation lists.
+Below that, we don’t recommend it at all rather than filling lists with mediocre picks.

 When We Update Reviews